-Even though we might dream of a dog that won’t leave a trail of hair on furniture and clothes, there’s no such thing as a truly non-shedding or hypoallergenic dog.
+Even though we might dream of a dog breed that won’t leave a trail of hair on furniture and clothes, there’s no such thing as a truly non-shedding or hypoallergenic dog.
 All mammals shed hair.
-If allergies are a concern, it isn’t the hair that is the problem, but rather the dander and saliva from the dog.
+If allergies are a concern, it isn’t the hair that is the problem, but rather the dander and saliva from the dog breed.

-That being said, there are types of dogs that produce a lower-than-average volume of hair loss.
-Here are 10 breeds that shed less than other dogs, along with some care details about each:
+Here are 10 types of dog breed that shed less than other dogs, along with some care details about each:

 - Yorkshire Terrier — Affectionately called the Yorkie, this sweet-natured black and tan terrier typically ranges from five to seven pounds, though some may grow larger.
 Yorkie hair is soft to the touch, and though they shed very little, this breed does require regular grooming.
 They have hair, not fur, which is why they are characterized as non-shedding dogs.

 - Airedale Terrier (above) — On the larger end of the terrier scale, the largest actually, is the Airedale.
 They tip the scales at around 35-55 pounds.
 They’re intelligent and require a daily session (or two) of aerobic exercise.
 Their wiry black and tan coats and distinctive beards make them a standout among other dogs of their size, and need daily grooming.
 They only shed certain times of year.

 - Soft-Coated Wheaten Terrier (left) — This medium-sized terrier has a calm, even temperament and is considered a good choice for a family dog.
 The Wheaten has a charming disposition and can adapt to apartment living as well as a home in the country.
 They shed very little, but their coats should be brushed every day.